claudiacaus/Movie-App-React/README.md

 ## Demo :computer:

-Online Deployment of this project is available at...
+Online Deployment of this project is available at https://movie-time-react-project.netlify.app/512195

 ## Getting Started :clapper: